 Find out more about teen depression.

-The Toll of Deprivation
+The Toll of Sleep Deprivation in Teens

 Unfortunately, sleep deprivation can take a high toll on teenagers.
 It’s not just a matter of feeling sleepy in class.
 An ongoing lack of rest over time has the potential to severely impact emotional regulation in adolescents, teen mental health, teen risk-taking, and teen substance abuse.